Insert a mail form

 Set email "from" address

 By default, messages from the mail form will appear in the Recipient's email inbox from "Apache."
 To make the message appear from the person who completed the form instead, you should have two fields on your form.
-The mailform wizard should have one Input field called name another called email, as shown below.
+The mailform wizard should have one Input field called name another called email, (case-sensitive) as shown below.

 The mailform configuration field will have two lines as described: